Subspace tracking for independent phase noise source separation in frequency combs: Experimental results

-The first thing to be observed is that the variance of the first independent phase noise sources, $\lambda_1 / \parallel \mathbf{h}_1 \parallel^2$, is the dominant source of phase noise.
+The first thing to be observed is that the variance of the first phase noise sources, $\lambda_1 / \parallel \mathbf{h}_1 \parallel^2$, is the dominant source of phase noise.
 It starts dominating over the measurement noise for time exceeding $2\times 10^{-6}$ s.
 The second scaled eigenvalue (variance), $\lambda_2 / \parallel \mathbf{h}_2 \parallel^2$, is hard to distinguish from the measurement noise.
 It starts dominating over the measurement noise beyond $5\times 10^{-5}$ s.
 This implies the second independent phase noise sources is lower than the measurement noise up to $5\times 10^{-4}$ s.
-In Fig.~\ref{fig:PSD_EO_exp}(a) and (b), the PSD of the recovered first and the second independent phase noise sources associated withe the first two eigenvectors/eigenvalues is plotted.
+In Fig.~\ref{fig:PSD_EO_exp}(a) and (b), the PSD of the recovered first and the second phase noise sources associated with the first two eigenvectors/eigenvalues is plotted.
 For the reference, we also plot phase noise PSD of the CW signal laser and RF oscillator.
 The phase noise PSD of the CW signal laser is measured by removing the phase modulator in the setup shown in Fig.~\ref{setupeo}.
 To recover the phase noise of CW signal laser, we just use a single bandpass filter and perform the phase noise estimation as for the simulation results.
 The PSD of the RF oscillator is obtained by directly applying the RF oscillator at the ADC.
 The phase noise extraction then follows the same procedure as for the CW signal laser.

-Fig.~\ref{fig:PSD_EO_exp}(a), shows that the first independent phase noise sources (Source 1), obtained using \eqref{eq:norm_receovery_eq_Q_P} and \eqref{eq:matrixG_first_order}, respectively, agrees well with the the PSD of the CW signal laser source.
-This means that the first independent source of phase noise is equal ot the phase noise of the CW laser used to EO comb generation.
-The CW signal laser phase noise will thus transfer equally to all comb-liens, exactly, as predicted theoretically, and confirmed numerically.
+Fig.~\ref{fig:PSD_EO_exp}(a), shows that the first phase noise source, (Source 1), obtained using \eqref{eq:norm_receovery_eq_Q_P} and \eqref{eq:matrixG_first_order}, respectively, agrees well with the the PSD of the CW signal laser source.
+This means that the first independent source of phase noise is equal to the phase noise of the CW laser used to EO comb generation.
+The CW signal laser phase noise will thus transfer equally to all comb-lines, exactly, as predicted theoretically, and confirmed numerically.